 - What is the outcome of high level of engagement?

 What do you expect to see as evidence of highly engaged employees e.g. would they recommend this place of work?
 Do they intend to stay and for how long?
 Ask employees to rate their perception of these factors.

 - Do you know what makes your employees more engaged?

 You need to ask them.
 It will be a combination of factors that vary.
 You need to know what these are.
 For example, how important is value and recognition to them, versus leadership or pay?
-Find out which factors are most important for your organisation.
+Find out which factors are most important for your organization.

 - How do you listen to employees?

 You can’t gauge engagement if you don’t ask.
 How do you ask?
 Who do you ask?
 When do you ask?
-You’ll only gain meaning if you regularly and completely take the pulse of your whole organisation from every angle (e.g. 360 degree feedback) and measure it over time.
+You’ll only gain meaning if you regularly and completely take the pulse of your whole organization from every angle (e.g. 360 degree feedback) and measure it over time.

 - Quantitative v qualitative insights

 It’s very easy to reduce employee engagement down to quantitative metrics.
 It’s how we make fast sense of data.
 However, it’s the qualitative insights, particularly with regard to the individual, that will actually help to make improvements in engagement going forwards.

 It’s absolutely worth gauging employee engagement.
 It builds trust and reveals hidden truths.
 It shines a spotlight on organizational weaknesses from within, and helps to actually drive engagement itself.